lillianwang112/chinese-learning-app/README.md

 - **All your progress is saved** in your browser automatically

 ## ❓ Questions?
-**Q: What's the difference between this and Quizlet?**
-A: More tailored features for Chinese (handwriting) practice and no ads.

 **Q: Can I use this offline?**
 A: Yes!
 Once the page loads, you can study without internet.